 • More resources for community colleges in general, as well as a limited number of specific community college support or job training programs, have strong positive impacts on student and worker outcomes, although many others remain untested or unproven.

 Citation: Harry Holzer, Zeyu Xu (2019).
 Community Colleges and Pathways to the Labor Market.
-CALDER Working Paper No.
+CALDER Policy Brief No. 17